 There are several things that could affect your risk of developing gout, including the following:

 Certain genes that you inherit from your parents can affect how effectively your kidneys flush uric acid from your body.
-According to Arthritis Research UK, this is one of the most common causes of gout.
-The NHS claims around one in five people with gout have a close family member who also has the condition.
+According to Versus Arthritis, this is the most common causes of gout (iii).
+The NHS claims around one in five people with gout have a close family member who also has the condition (v).

 Large bodies produce more uric acid than smaller ones, and experts believe this is why people who are overweight or obese may be more likely to develop gout than those who are of healthy weight.
 Discover advice on how to lose weight in our helpful guide.

-Some of the conditions that can increase your risk of developing gout include high blood pressure, high cholesterol, diabetes, kidney disease, osteoarthritis of the feet, knees or hands.
+Some of the conditions that can increase your risk of developing gout include high blood pressure, high cholesterol, diabetes, kidney problems, psoriasis, metabolic syndrome and osteoarthritis of the feet, knees or hands.